PHPWord

 The Supreme Court resolves disputes between the Centre and States.

-decentralization of power
+It ensures decentralization of power for better governance.

 10. How does the Indian Constitution ensure equality among citizens?